 Najah Zaaeed, E.M.P.A., M.S.W., Dr.PH.

-Najah Zaaeed joins the Department of Public Health, Food Studies and Nutrition as an assistant teaching professor in the public health program.
+Najah Zaaeed joins the Department of Nutrition & Food Studies as an assistant teaching professor in the public health program.

 Since 2016, Zaaeed has taught as an adjunct professor in public health at Syracuse University and at SUNY Oswego.
 Zaaeed previously served as a mental health specialist for Interfaith Works of Central New York and as a social worker for the Islamic Society of Central New York.